codership/galera/Docs_tommi/python3/source/dealingwithmultimasterconflicts.rst

 ======================================
 .. _`Dealing with Multi-Master Conflicts`:

-This chapter describes how *Galera Cluster for MySQL* deals with conflicts in multi-master database environments.
+This chapter describes how *Galera Cluster* deals with conflicts in multi-master database environments.
-In practice, there a two conflict scenarios that must be
+In practice, the conflict scenario that must be addressed is row conflicts on different nodes.
-addressed:

-- **Row conflicts on different nodes**

 In a multi-master replication system, where updates can be submitted to any database node, different nodes may try to update the same database row with different data.
-- **Database hot spots**

-  Database hot spots are rows where many transactions attempt to write simultaneously.
-Typical hot spots are patterns such as ``queue`` or *ID allocation*.

-*Galera Cluster for MySQL* can cope with situations such as these by using Certification Based Replication.
-In Certification Based Replication, a transaction is executed conventionally until the commit point, under the assumption that there will be no conflict.
-When the client issues a ``COMMIT`` command (but before the actual commit has happened), all changes made to the database by the transaction and the primary keys of changed rows are collected into a writeset.

-The writeset is replicated to the rest of the nodes.
-After that, the writeset undergoes a deterministic certification test (using the collected primary keys) on each node (including the writeset originator node) which determines if the writeset can be applied or not.

-If the certification test fails, the writeset is dropped and the original transaction is rolled back.
-If the test succeeds, the transaction is committed and the writeset is applied on the rest of the nodes.
+*Galera Cluster* can cope with a situation such as this by using Certification Based Replication.

-See also chapter :ref:`Certification Based Replication <Certification Based Replication>`.
+.. seealso:: Chapter :ref:`Certification Based Replication <Certification Based Replication>`.

 -----------------------------------
  Diagnosing Multi-Master Conflicts